- Home

 QUICK LINKs

-View the Lovejoy Property Tax 2022 Digest
+View the City of Lovejoy 2025 Property Tax Digest

 Submit a Property Tax Request

-Complete the Property Tax Exemption Application
+Complete the Property Tax Exemption Application - (Due by July 1st of each year)

 Property Tax Information

-2022 Current Millage Rate
+2022 Millage Rate: 5.556

 What you need to know